dentarg/auth0-blog/_posts/2017-02-20-java-platform-acronyms-and-community-process.markdown

 ---
 layout: post
-title: "Java Platform, Acronyms and the Community Process"
+title: "Java Platform and Community Process Overview"
-description: "This article provides an explanation of the most important Java acronyms and how the community handle them to compose the most used platform in the world."
+description: "This article provides a brief explanation of the Java platform and the community process that evolves it."
 date: 2017-02-20 12:14
 category: Technical Guide, Java
 author: